TrustSid/Distributed-Grocery-Sales-Prediction-LSTM-Dask/README.md

 # Sales Forecasting with LSTM

 This project aims to forecast weekly sales data for different product categories in various branches of Corporación Favorita, a large Ecuadorian-based grocery retailer using Long Short-Term Memory (LSTM) neural networks.
-The forecasts incorporates additional variables such as promotion (discount), store number, and product category.
+The forecasts incorporate additional variables such as promotion (discount), store number, and product category.
+To handle the large-scale data processing required for this project, Dask, a flexible library for parallel computing in Python, is utilized.
+Dask enables distributed data processing, allowing for efficient manipulation and analysis of the extensive dataset across multiple cores or machines, thus improving performance and scalability.

 ## Project Structure